Taboulialso spelled Tabbouleh—is an easy and refreshing Middle Eastern salad with parsley, tomatoes, bulgur, lemon juice, scallions, and olive oil.

 Note: soaking the bulgur is more authentic when making Tabbouleh and will give you a chewier texture.

-Finely chop the tomatoes into about 1/5-Inch (0.5 cm) pieces with a sharp chef’s knife or a serrated knife, drain some of their juice, and add them to the bowl.
+Finely chop the tomatoes into about 1/5-inch (0.5 cm) pieces with a sharp chef’s knife or a serrated knife and add them to the bowl with the bulgur.

-Rinse and dry parsley and mint leaves with a kitchen cloth.
-Cut off the large stems, then finely chop the parsley and the mint and add it to the bowl.
+Rinse and dry parsley and mint with a kitchen cloth.
+Cut off the large stems, finely chop them, and add them to the bowl.

 Finely chop the scallions, only the white and light green parts, and add them to the bowl.